l-aldarondo/Pewlett-Hackard-Analysis/README.md

 ## Summary

-- There would be about 72,458 roles that would be needed to fill as the "silver tsunami" begins, 36% are senior engineers and 34% are Senior staff.
+- There would be about 72,458 roles that would be needed to fill as the "silver tsunami" begins, 36% are Senior engineers and 34% are Senior staff.
 We have generated a histogram (Fig 1.8) and a pie chart (Fig 1.9) to help with the visualization of the distribution and percentages of retiring titles.

 <br/>